 How to behave during a dust storm

-During a dust storm in the Republic of Cyprus, the safest option is to stay indoors, close windows and doors, turn on the air conditioner in recirculation mode, and, if possible, use an air purifier with a HEPA filter.
-If you need to go outside, protect your breathing with an FFP2/KN95 respirator, avoid sports and long walks.
-Monitor official PM10/PM2.5 readings on the Air Quality Cyprus website and warnings from the Department of Meteorology.
-In case of pronounced shortness of breath, wheezing, chest pain/pressure, or sudden worsening of your condition, call emergency services: 112 (or 199), you can also call the Ambulance Control Centre: +357 22 887 171.
+During a dust storm in the Republic of Cyprus, the safest option is to stay indoors, close windows and doors, turn on the air conditioner in recirculation mode, and use an air purifier with a HEPA filter if possible.
+If you need to go out, protect your breathing with an FFP2/KN95 respirator, and avoid sports and long walks.
+Monitor official PM10/PM2.5 indicators on the Air Quality Cyprus website and warnings from the Department of Meteorology.
+In case of severe shortness of breath, wheezing, chest pain/tightness, or a sharp deterioration in health, call emergency services: 112 (or 199); you can also call the Ambulance Control Centre: +357 22 887 171.

 - Origin of dust storms in the Republic of Cyprus